 Discover three tips for growing snowdrops, below.

 Snowdrops are also ideal for naturalising in grass and moss under a tree.
-They do well in pots, but they will need repotting annually.
+They do well in pots, but will need repotting annually.

 Plant snowdrops in-the-green in spring after they have finished flowering, but before the leaves have died down.
-This helps them absorb moisture quickly after they have been planted, as dry, rootless snowdrop bulbs do not re-establish well.
+This helps them absorb moisture quickly after they have been planted, as dry, rootless snowdrop bulbs do not establish well.
 Specialist nurseries sell snowdrops in-the-green and also often wrap the bulbs to preserve moisture.